Shahrabad, Razavi Khorasan

-Shahrabad (شهرآباد) (Note: Also romanized as Shahrābād) is a city in, and the capital of, Shahrabad District of Bardaskan County, Razavi Khorasan province, Iran.
+Shahrabad (شهرآباد) (Note: Also romanized as Shahrābād) is a city in, and the capital of, Shahrabad District in Bardaskan County, Razavi Khorasan province, Iran.
 It also serves as the administrative center for Shahrabad Rural District.
 As a village, it was the capital of Kenarshahr Rural District until its capital was transferred to the village of Shafiabad.

 Demographics

 Population

 At the time of the 2006 National Census, Shahrabad's population was 2,185 in 523 households, when it was a village in Shahrabad Rural District.
-The following census in 2011 counted 2,255 people in 581 households, by which time the village had been elevated to the status of a city.
+The following census in 2011 counted 2,255 people in 581 households, by which time the village had been converted to a city.
 The 2016 census measured the population of the city as 2,083 people in 644 households.